GSA/ficam-playbooks/_arch/service_credential.md

 - Something you know, like a password or PIN.
 - Something you have, like a private key or One-Time Password (OTP) generator.
-- Something you have on or in your body, like a fingerprint or iris.
+- Something you are, like a fingerprint or iris.

 The Authenticator Assurance Level (AAL) determines the authenticators associated with a credential.
 Federal government-wide policy requires a minimum Authenticator Assurance
 Level 2 for employees and contractors.